 When the soul is crushed with the weight of unanswerable questions, how do we begin to bind up our wounds?
 How many times have we gone through this?
 How many more can we endure?

 We experience such shock each time we hear the news.
 But at what point do we refuse to dismiss such instances as 'random' and 'unheard of'?
-When do as a society begin to take collective responsibly for the lives that have been lost?
-How many will it take before we examine the 'cultural pathology' of mass shooting?
+When do we as a society begin to take collective responsibly for the lives that have been lost?
+How many will it take before we examine the 'cultural pathology' of white male mass shooting?

 There is a double standard that exists around the explanation of such events.
-It would not take very many mass shootings in which the perpetrators were black, Muslim, or Latino before we would hear comments about 'violent cultures' and the 'moral bankruptcy' of an entire group.
+It would not take very many mass shootings in which the perpetrators were Black, Muslim, or Latino before we would hear comments about 'violent cultures' and the 'moral bankruptcy' of an entire group.

 Think that race should have nothing to do with it?
 Maybe not.
 Yet when the perpetrator isn't white, race is routinely injected into the narrative.
 And no matter how many white male mass-shooter we've had, we still live in a society that fervently fears Black men.

 This is the danger of maintaining cultural white male default.
 We are blind to the ugly aspects of a culture that is perpetually considered 'normal.'
 If these shooters were black men, there would be a collective shaking-of-heads at their 'inherit violent nature'.
 If Latina women were committing mass shootings at a similar rate, the media would certainly be asking what the cause of it might be.
-But after the Newton shootings, we will see no law enforcement policy changes that will increase the racial profiling of white men.
+But after the Newton shootings, we saw no law enforcement policy changes that will increase the racial profiling of white men.

 It is a chilling aspect of white privilege to be able "to kill, maim, commit wanton acts of violence, and to be anti-social (as well as pathological) without having your actions reflect on your own racial group" (Chauncey DeVega).
 Time and again, the white men who commit these mass shooting are framed as 'lone wolves' and 'outliers,' with little examination or reflection on a broader cultural responsibility.